ircv3/ircv3-specifications/extensions/acc-core.md

 Servers MUST use the [standard replies extension](https://github.com/ircv3/ircv3-specifications/pull/357) to notify the client of failed `ACC` subcommands.
 The specific codes and format to use are given with each command's description.

+Servers MUST allow the `ACC LS` subcommand to be used at any time (before, during, and after connection registration).
+Servers MAY allow clients to use other subcommands while connecting to the server (for example, the server may allow registering for or verifying an account while connecting).
+If the client attempts to run a disallowed subcommand before connection registration has completed, the server MUST return the `ERR_NOTREGISTERED (451)` numeric.

 ## The `ACC LS` subcommand
 The `ACC LS` subcommand signals that a client wishes to receive a list of supported `ACC` subcommands.
 The response is one or more `ACC LS` messages sent to the client with this format: